JoshLocke/FS-Laws/An act to criminalize unathorized removal of records.md

 "(a) Illegally Removing Records shall be recognized as an unlawful criminal offense within the State of Firestone.

-(a1) Illegally Removing Records shall be the act of a person clearing a record without a lawful expungement having been granted"
+(a1) Illegally Removing Records shall be the act of a person clearing a record without a lawful expungement, seal from the Board of Rehabilitation and Employment of Criminals (BREC), or pardon having been granted

+(a2) This section shall not apply if the record being removed was added to ones record unlawfully or incorrectly"

-&nbsp;&nbsp;&nbsp; (c) Chapter 6, Section 20 of the Firestone Criminal Code shall be classed as a Class A Felony and shall be labled as a "COURTS ONLY" offense.
-Any person found to be in violation of Chapter 6, Section 20 of the Firestone Criminal Code shall, upon conviction in a court of law, be subject to the penalties prescribed for a Class A Felony.
+&nbsp;&nbsp;&nbsp; (c) Chapter 6, Section 20 of the Firestone Criminal Code shall be classed as a Class B Felony and shall be labled as a "COURTS ONLY" offense.
+Any person found to be in violation of Chapter 6, Section 20 of the Firestone Criminal Code shall, upon conviction in a court of law, be subject to the penalties prescribed for a Class B Felony.